OutpostUniverse/NetFix/README.md

  - **Dll:** Relative path of the NetFix dll from the Outpost 2 executable
  - **GameServerAddr:** Default server address.
 Can contain an IP address or a DNS name.
  - **ProtocolIndex:** Which button on the multiplayer menu to hook when the module loads.
-   - 0 = TCP
+   - 0 = TCP (Named "Internet (TCP/IP)")
    - 1 = IPX
    - 2 = Modem
-   - 3 = Serial
+   - 3 = Serial (Renamed "Net Fix") (Default `outpost2.ini` setting, as distributed)
-   - 4 = SIGS (Default)
+   - 4 = SIGS (Button removed) (Default in source code, overridden by `outpost2.ini` setting)

-Historical note: At one point in the past, the menu had been edited to hide the defunct "SIGS" button, and so the NetFixClient used to hook the "Serial" button.
-The menu has since been restored and re-edited, with the "SIGS" button being renamed to "NetFix", which the NetFixClient now uses.
+Historical note: The NetFixClient was originally written to hook the SIGS button.
+As the module provided a server managed game list, this seemed like the closest match.
+However, about the time NetFixClient was being developed, but before it was released, another developer removed the SIGS button from the game.
+At that point, SIGS had long since ceased being operational, with little hope it would ever come back online for Outpost 2.
+Hence, when NetFixClient was finally released, the settings were changed to hook the Serial button, as this option was deemed to be of little current use.
+Eventually the menu got edited again, and the Serial button was renamed to Net Fix.

 ## Known Limitations